Suraj Mal: Conquest of Haryana (1762)

 The Battle of Panipat in 1761 marked a significant turning point in the history of Northern India, as it disrupted the Marathas' ambitions and brought no permanent peace to Islam.
 The Jat, however, challenged the Marathas, who were exhausted and weary, and the Jat's courage revived Hindu confidence, putting Islam on the defensive.
 Maharaj Surajmal aimed to seize this opportunity to establish a Jat confederacy between the Abdāli and the Rohillas, expel Najib-ud-Daula from Delhi, restore his protégé Ghazi-ud-din, and control the empire's policy.
 He chose to cover Delhi during his campaign, focusing on expanding his dominion in Haryana and surrounding districts.
 SurajMal's sons Jawahar Singh and Nahar Singh were sent to conquer Haryana with help of Rao Gujarmal of Rewari (Rao Gujarmal was turban brother (Pagdi bhai) of Surajmal and establish authority in Doab, while monitoring the movement of eastern Rohila chiefs.

 Death

-The Rohilla Afghans under Najib-ud-Daula had now been encircled which made war inevitable.
+The Rohilla Afghans under Najib ud-Daula had now been encircled which made war inevitable.
 The Rohilla alongside Sayyidu Muhammad Khan, Afzal Khan and Zabita Khan had mobilized their troops; though these were bigger in number but they had inferior weaponry against Maharaja Suraj Mal's army.
-The latter's army was then mobilized and with its superior numbers could have decimated the Rohilla in two days, but an ambush by Sayyidu near the Hindon river took Maharaja Suraj Mal Army by surprise.
+The latter's army was then mobilized and with its superior numbers could have decimated the Rohilla in two days, but an ambush by Sayyidu near the Hindon River took Maharaja Suraj Mal's army by surprise.
 Outnumbered, Maharaja Suraj Mal was killed on the night of 25 December 1763.